-The 17th annual Tennessee Young Writers' Workshop is July 12-18, 2015 and will be held on the campus of Cumberland University in Lebanon.
-You can download an application here.
+The 20th annual Tennessee Young Writers' Workshop is July 9-15, 2017 and will be held on the campus of Cumberland University in Lebanon.
+Download the application here.

 Frequently Asked Questions